groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-presentation-document-with-options.md

 Original PowerPoint presentations may use some specific and non-standard fonts for text formatting that are not available at the time of conversion.
 GroupDocs.Conversion for .NET allows you to provide substitutions for missing fonts by setting the [FontSubstitues](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/presentationloadoptions/fontsubstitutes) collection with original/substitute font pairs.

-The following code sample shows how to convert a PPTX presentation and specify substitutions for missing fonts:
+The following code snippet shows how to convert a PPTX presentation and specify substitutions for missing fonts:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new PresentationLoadOptions